 Drag tasks between columns as you make progress.
 Click any task to edit.
 Your board saves automatically — close the tab and come back any time.

-Every syllabus date, kanban task, and board assignment in one month grid.
+Every syllabus date, kanban task, and board assignment in one place.
 Click any day to see what's on.
-Click + Add event to put something custom on the calendar.
+Toggle Month/Week view, or print a clean copy.

 Add categories with weights, enter your scores, and see your grade update live.
 Flip What-If on to ask "what if I get a 90 on the final?"